Twitter verifies previously banned far-right party Britain First

 Within 24 hours of rejoining the platform, the party’s account posted a video of asylum seekers at a hotel in Rotherham and a video “allegedly showing illegal #migrants jumping out of a van in northern France”.

-After rejoining the platform, Golding said: “Britain First was first banned by woke bigots back in 2017 after being retweeted by President Donald Trump.
+After rejoining Twitter, Mr Golding said: “Britain First was first banned by woke bigots back in 2017 after being retweeted by President Donald Trump.
 We are glad to be back on the platform as a registered, full UK political party that contests democratic elections.”

-Twitter Verified tweeted that legacy verified checkmarks would be removed from the site on 20 April, with the main way of getting a blue tick being to sign up for Twitter Blue, with an £8 monthly fee for UK-based users.
+The Twitter Verified account tweeted that legacy verified checkmarks would be removed from the site on 20 April and said the main way to get a blue tick would be to pay £8 monthly fee for UK-based users.

-Users on Twitter with grey ticks include Rishi Sunak, Boris Johnson and Liz Truss.

-Some users such as Britain First will have a gold tick to indicate that “it’s an official organisation on Twitter”, though some media outlets have had this removed from its account.

-BBC News, CNN, NBC News and Fox News are among the affected outlets that no longer have a gold checkmark.
+Some users, such as Britain First, will have a gold tick to indicate that “it’s an official organisation on Twitter”, though some media outlets, such as BBC News, CNN, NBC News and Fox News, have had theirs removed.

-Twitter owner Elon Musk said he is “personally” paying to keep blue ticks on the accounts of several notable people despite many claiming they would not pay to keep their verified checkmark.
+Twitter owner Elon Musk said he was “personally” paying to keep blue ticks on the accounts of several notable people despite many claiming they would not pay to keep their verified checkmark.

-It comes as some companies have quit the platform over concerns that Twitter has undermined their credibility.
+It comes as some companies have quit the platform over concerns it has undermined its credibility.

 The Canadian Broadcasting Corporation (CBC) said it will be “pausing activities on Twitter”.